jlstewart379/rufus/README.md

-Last Updated: 9-25-2013
+Last Updated: 10-03-2013

-This project is intended to facilitate automated testing on iOS devices using cucumber and the Page Object pattern.
+This project is intended to facilitate automated testing on iOS devices using cucumber, appium and the Page Object pattern.

 PREREQUISITES
 --------------------------